InfinityG/ig-js-utils/README.md

 ### Utility functions

  The main utility functions are contained in __crypto/cryptoUtil.js__.

+### How to use this library

+Take a look at the specifications in the __/tests/spec__ directory.
+These tests clearly demonstrate the use of AES and ECDSA functionality.

+To run the tests, simply open __SpecRunner.html__ in your browser and they will automatically run.